'Unreal' scenes of disorder as cars collide in Northcross, Auckland

-A bizarre double vehicle collision has been captured on camera as one car t-bones another in a suburban Auckland street prompting a second collision with a parked car.
+A bizarre double-vehicle collision has been captured on camera as one car T-bones another in a suburban Auckland street, prompting a second collision with a parked car.

 Natalie Oleksy, a vet nurse, captured the dramatic moment on CCTV in the North Shore suburb of Northcross yesterday afternoon.